-The Project, which included an initial removal of 1.3 million cubic yards (cy) of sediment to establish a Permanent Maintenance Area (PMA), has restored flood capacity and established a reservoir management system to maintain the flood control capacity of the reservoir.
-Subsequently, annual maintenance and episodic maintenance are being conducted and will continue to be conducted in the established PMA to remove accumulated sediment and to ensure continued flood control capacity.
+The initial sediment removal for the Project, which included an estimated initial removal of 1.7 million cubic yards of sediment to establish a Permanent Maintenance Area (PMA), was completed in 2021.
+The purpose of the Project is to restore flood capacity and establish a Reservoir management system to maintain the flood control capacity of the Devil's Gate Reservoir (Reservoir).
+Subsequently, annual maintenance and episodic maintenance were initiated in September of 2022 and are being conducted on an annual basis in the established PMA to remove accumulated sediment and to ensure continued flood control capacity.
 Removal of sediment will not occur outside of the boundaries of the PMA.

-This Year 2 Annual Monitoring Report has been prepared to address the onsite habitat mitigation requirements pursuant to the LSAA for the Project.
-This report documents the progress of onsite mitigation that the LACPW is responsible for implementing and maintaining for a period of five years for riparian habitats and ten years for upland habitat.
+This Year 3 Annual Monitoring Report has been prepared to address the onsite habitat mitigation requirements pursuant to the LSAA for the Project.
+This report documents the progress of onsite mitigation that the LACPW is responsible for implementing and maintaining for a period of five years for riparian habitats and 10 years for upland habitat.
 Annual reports will be provided until established success criteria have been met and CDFW has deemed the mitigation successful.